KTH-dESA/PopCluster/README.md

 	![image4](assets/installation/img/image4.jpg)

-7. Select it and click **Install plugin**
+7. Select it and click "Install plugin"

 	![image5](assets/installation/img/image5.jpg)

-8. After the plugin has been installed will appear under the "Plugins" menu on top of the screen.
+8. An installation progress bar will appear on top of the screen

 	![image6](assets/installation/img/image6.jpg)

-9. When the plugin is installed it appear under the Plugin menu with the name HRSL Clustering.
+9. After the plugin is installed it appear under the "Plugins" menu with the name HRSL Clustering.
+It is now ready to use!

 	![image7](assets/installation/img/image7.jpg)

-#### How to run the plugins
+#### How to run the plugin

-Detailed instructions for how to run the plugin is available [here](Instructions/How%20to%20run%20the%20clustering%20plugin.docx)

-**Input layers needed in order to run the plugin**

-* A population dataset.
-The population dataset has to be in the form of a raster.
-This raster will set the base of the clusters.
-It is recommended that you use the High Resolution Settlement Layer (available [here](https://data.humdata.org/organization/facebook)).
-If you area of interest is not available in High Resolution Settlement Layer database use the Global Human Settlement Layer instead (available [here](https://ghsl.jrc.ec.europa.eu/))

-* Administrative boundaries.
-To run the plugin administrative boundaries are needed.
-These administrative boundaries will be used to clip your other datasets to the area of interest.
-They will also be used in order to limit the maximum area of the clusters and therefore it is highly recommended that you choose administrative boundaries that are disaggregated beyond the national borders.
-Administrative boundaries can be found e.g. [here](https://gadm.org/).

-* Nighttime lights.
-The nighttime lights map show anthropogenic light sources and will be used in order to determine the population living in areas with light emitting infrastructures present.
-The nighttime lights used are avialable [here](https://eogdata.mines.edu/download_dnb_composites.html).
-It is recommended that you use the cleaned data with outliers removed.
-These data are only available on a yearly basis and as of July 2019 the latest version is from 2016.
+**STEP 1.** Open the plugin in QGIS

+<< add snapshot >>

+**STEP 2.** Add necessary input layers

+1. The population raster file (HRSL or GHS)

+2. The admin boundaries layer for the area of interest (e.g. [GADM](https://gadm.org/)).

+3. The nighttime lights raster layer (avialable [here](https://eogdata.mines.edu/download_dnb_composites.html)).

+<< add snapshot >>

+**STEP 3.** Run the plugin

+<< add snapshot >>

-The resulted clusters are attributed with the following information:
+If succesful, the resulted layer will be added on your contect panel.
+The resulted cluster are attributed the following information:

 1. **id** - a unique identifier for each cluster
 2. **Country** - the name of the country/study area